-One life can never replace another, but I can carry on the best of my mother and hope that her love, compassion and generosity trickles down through future generations to make this world a better place.
+One life can never replace another, but I can carry on the best of my mother and hope that her love, compassion, and generosity trickle down through future generations to make this world a better place.

 Not 24 hours after my mom passed, my son caught this photo of two rainbows in the Berkshire sky.
 One life fading as another…